 The mindset to get paid before you do any work.

 - Own your value.
-Make a list of all your skills and experiences that bring value to your work.
+List all of your skills.
+Then, add any experiences which add value to your work.
 Brainstorm everything.
-That special course you took several years ago may be the exact thing that solves your clients problem.
+Include the special course you took several years ago.
+It may be the exact thing which solves your clients problem.
 Keep your list handy as a personal reminder during consultations with potential clients.

 - Practice saying your terms.
 Use a phrase like Ready to get started?
 We need to take care of the payment first.
-Practice saying it like it is part of your enrollment process rather than thinking of it as asking for money.
+Rather than think of it as asking for money, say it like this is part of your enrollment process .